antofuller/configaformers/README.md

 ## Features on the way...
 1. Create more prebuilt blocks
 2. Improve attention offset helpers
-3. Efficient attention (Routing Transformer)
-4. Add more experiments
+3. Add more experiments
-5. Triton for speed-up
+4. Experiment with Triton for speed-up